 Scientifically Researched Nutrients to Support Normal Health

-CHK Nutrition’s amino acid formulas are based on clinical research that focuses on the brain, gut and overall health.
+CHK Nutrition’s amino acid formulas are based on scientific research that focuses on the brain, gut and overall health.
 This research has examined the scientific applications of amino acid supplementation in terms of normal health benefits, impact on normal wellness and normal quality of life.
-This research represents our unwavering commitment to safety, reliability, and effectiveness, which sets us apart from many natural approaches.
+This research represents our unwavering commitment to safety, reliability, and overall nutritional support, which sets us apart from many natural approaches.

-Based on research conducted, it is clear that one of the most important areas of brain health is the balanced administration of amino acid nutrients.
+Based on research conducted, it is clear that one of the most important areas of normal brain health is the balanced administration of amino acid nutrients.
 Most companies have ignored or failed to understand the importance of balanced amino acid supplementation.
 Without this knowledge, it is possible to do more harm than good when using amino acid supplements.

 - Serotonin – known to control mood, appetite, sleep, memory, learning, and temperature regulation.